lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

 &emsp;- Developed measures to calculate:<br>
 &emsp;&emsp;1.
 Percentages of total respondents for dimensions such as Gender and Race (formulas available in the [TXT file]() attached).<br>
 &emsp;&emsp;2.
 Average salary.<br>
 &emsp;&emsp;3.
-A card on the “Demography” tab to display selected industries or “All” if all are selected.<br>
+A card on the “Demography” tab to display selected industries or “All” if all are selected.<br><br>
 &emsp;- Interactive Features:<br>
 &emsp;&emsp;1.
 Added a moving filter bar on the “Demography” tab, toggled by a filter icon (using bookmarks) and a hide icon (left-pointing arrow in a circle).<br>
 &emsp;&emsp;2.
 Created a “Clear Filters” action on all tabs except “Summary” to reset filters on the page.<br>